Bradken-Mont-Joli/node-red-contrib-odbcmj/README.md

 ##### Streaming Output Format

-When streaming is active, each output message will contain:
+When streaming is active, the node sends messages in sequence:

--   A payload (or the configured output property) containing an array of rows for the current chunk.
+1.  **Data Messages**: One or more messages where the payload (or the configured output property) contains an array of rows for the current chunk.
+For these messages, `msg.odbc_stream.complete` will be **`false`**.
+2.  **Completion Message**: A single, final message indicating the end of the stream.
+For this message:
+    -   The payload (or configured output property) will be an **empty array `[]`**.
+    -   `msg.odbc_stream.complete` will be **`true`**.

--   A `msg.odbc_stream` object with metadata for tracking progress:
+The `msg.odbc_stream` object contains metadata for tracking:
-    -   `index`: The starting index of the current chunk (e.g., 0, 100, 200...).
+-   `index`: The starting index of the current chunk (0-based).
+For the completion message, this will be the total number of data rows processed.
 -   `count`: The number of rows in the current chunk.
-    -   `complete`: A boolean that is `true` only on the very last message, and `false` otherwise.
-The last payload will always be an empty array.
-This is useful for triggering a downstream action once all rows have been processed.
+This will be `0` for the completion message.
+-   `complete`: The boolean flag (`true`/`false`).

+This pattern ensures you can reliably trigger a final action (like closing a file or calculating an aggregate) only when the message with `complete: true` is received.